-The Seven Wonders of the World are a series of feats of majestic human brilliance which exist throughout the World.
-The first list of these man-made achievements came from ancient Greece and as such, was centered solely on structures around the rim of the Mediterranean.
+The Seven Ancient Wonders of the World date back millennia.
+Whereas the 7 wonders of the world date back ‘just’ centuries.
+The Ancient Wonders are a series of feats of majestic human brilliance which exist throughout the Ancient World.
+The first list of these man-made achievements came from ancient Greece and as such, was centred solely on structures around the rim of the Mediterranean.
 The Greeks selected the number seven as it was seen to be a number which represented perfection amongst Hellenic scholars and astronomers.

 What are The Seven Ancient Wonders of the World?
-Here they are: